 Schools also have the power to search pupils for drugs where there is a belief this student is in possession of criminal property.
+Refer to the school's policy 5.6 Smoking, Drugs and Alcohol.

 Radicalisation

 Extremism is the vocal or active opposition to our fundamental values, including democracy, the rule of law, individual liberty and the mutual respect and tolerance of different faiths and beliefs.